jasongrimes/hello-docker/README.md

 In development environments, docker compose runs all the containers on one development host.

-In production and testing environments, the containers can all run on a single host instance initially (ex. a single EC2 container), possibly behind another container like haproxy serving as a gateway.
+In production and testing environments, the containers can all run on a single host instance initially (ex. a single EC2 instance), possibly behind another container like haproxy serving as a gateway.
 Resource monitoring can indicate what needs to scale and when.